LSAT

 • The non-scored section can appear at any point in the test.

-• The Argumentative Writing Sample is completed separately online and can be taken at any time up to one year after the test date.
+• The Argumentative Writing Sample is completed separately online and can be taken at any time within a year after the test date.